Skip to Content

 DocsGuidesFleet Mode

 Fleet mode runs multiple agents in parallel on the same feature spec.
 Each agent works in an isolated Git worktree.
-You compare the results and merge the winner.
+Aigon’s CLI sets up and launches the implementer sessions for you, then you compare the results and merge the winner.

 When to use